Hyperobjects. 2020 >>> ongoing

 >>>> “To be an object means to be in relation with other objects.
 Everything that exists exists by virtue of an uninterrupted interobjective relationship.
 This network of relationships does not exhaust the nature of objects: each object hides within itself a dark side that cannot be captured in its entirety by any other object.
 The universe of OOO is a paradoxical place (like that of quantum physics) in which everything is connected, but in which, at the same time, each object hides within itself an abyss of hidden properties."
 Hyperobjects: Philosophy and Ecology After the End of the World.
 Timothy Morton, 2013 <<<<

 Hyperobjects is a project that merges product design, geology, contemporary jewellery and cad/cam manufacturing technologies.
-Designed to be produced in limited series according to a numbered editorial approach, Hyperobjects refers to the philosophical theory of Timothy Morton O.O.O.
+Designed to be produced in limited series according to a numbered editorial approach, Hyperobjects refers to the philosophical theory, embraced by Timothy Morton, called O.O.O.
 Object Oriented Ontology.
 According to Morton, everything exists by virtue of an intersubjective relationship with other objects and hides a dark side in itself, which is not comprehensible in its entirety.
 In the O.O.O. universe, where everything is connected in a de-anthropocentric vision, the Hyperobjects are not inert entities but dialoguing objects, understood as narrating devices.
 The collection is made up of five cubes made of different precious marbles and oxidized different metals, which are divided into three parts: container box, lid and surface - tilting and wearable as a pendant emerged from the landscape.
 The chosen places - Okjokull glacier, Yellowstone volcano, Atacama desert, Amazonian forest, Mariana Trench - correspond to geographical landscapes of fundamental importance for mankind, each for different reasons, however related to the ecosystemic balance of the planet.
 The correspondence between artifact and landscape is determined by the type of marble, as well as by the shapes of the surfaces that evoke that place, through the cardinal points and the geographical coordinates shown on the artifacts.
 As a primary element extracted from the subsoil to which it belongs, each Hyperobject positions itself in the domestic space recalling a geographical area spatially located in a remote area of the world, even if of vital interdependence for man.
 In their being solid and incorruptible presences, the Hyperobjects bear witness to the bond that runs through all living and non-living beings, offering, from time to time in different ways, the possibility of being unmasked as objects functional to beauty and thought.

 Okjokull Glacier: 64° 35' 52.8" N, 20° 52' 51.6" W (white onyx, oxidate silver)